 The online shop is like an angelic beauty with a glowing halo attracting aspiring entrepreneurs to a land of gold.

-An online shop is easy to setup and cheap to run.
+It’s deemed as an easy to setup and cheap to run business solution.

 It will be your very own e-commerce store.